rvdriest/rvdriest/README.md

 # I'm Richard, a full-stack developer and student👨‍💻

-- 🔭 I’m currently working on [AutoAtlas](https://autoatlas.nl)
+- 🔭 I’m currently working at [AutoAtlas](https://autoatlas.nl)

-- 🌱 I’m currently learning Docker and mobile development
+- 🌱 I’m currently learning Go and Docker
 - ⚡ Fun fact: I use tabs over spaces😏
 - ⚽ I'm also really into football and tennis